Configuration Reference¶

 The number of acknowledgments the producer requires the leader to have received before considering a request complete.
 This controls the durability of records that are sent.
 The following settings are common:

-the server at all.
+: Producer will not wait for any acknowledgment fromthe server at all.
 The message will immediately be considered sent (Not recommended).

-log but will respond without awaiting full acknowledgment from all followers.
+: The broker leader will write the record to its locallog but will respond without awaiting full acknowledgment from all followers.
 In this case should the leader fail immediately after acknowledging the record but before the followers have replicated it then the record will be lost.

-replicas to acknowledge the record.
+: The broker leader will wait for the full set of in-syncreplicas to acknowledge the record.
 This guarantees that the record will not be lost as long as at least one in-sync replica remains alive.
 This is the strongest available guarantee.

 producer_api_version